amirmallak/Spatial-Operations-and-Image-Noise-Filtering/README.md

 * Filtering by 2D Convulotion Mean-Gaussian Filter (radius order derivative 2D mask)
 * Bilateral Filtering - replacing pixels with euclidean metric weights of its neighbors, where the weights are determined according to the spatial and photometric (intensity) distances.

-We compare methods with different Noise distributions, apply different filters, and conclude regarding matching a filter.
+I compare methods with different Noise distributions, apply different filters, and conclude regarding matching a filter.